animeytforyou/soramai/README.md

 ## Usage

-1. **Clone the Repository**: Clone the AniWatch repository to your local machine.
+1. **Clone the Repository**: Clone the Soramai repository to your local machine.
    ```bash
    git clone https://github.com/SwirX/soramai.git
    ```

-2. **Navigate to Project Directory**: Move into the AniWatch project directory.
+2. **Navigate to Project Directory**: Move into the Soramai project directory.
    ```bash
    cd soramai
    ```